-Gele are essentially a type of head tie worn by women in the Western Africa country of Nigeria.
-In contrast to the head ties worn in some other African countries, like Ghana, Gele are usually rather large and ornate, and as a result are associated with ceremonial wear rather than day to day usage.
+Gele is essentially a type of head tie worn by women in the Western Africa country of Nigeria.
+In contrast to the head ties worn in some other African countries, like Ghana, Gele is usually rather large and ornate, and as a result, are associated with ceremonial wear rather than day to day usage.
 However, some women also wear smaller, less formal Gele for everyday activities.

 How are they worn?